strategineer/personal-website/content/blog/2024-11-08/index.md

 - rewind
 - auto-generated minimap showing locked doors if you get lost
 - gameplay holds up and you can play it at 5000 FPS

+# doom mapping retrospective

+speed001

+- simple, short, shit, looks bad
+- as simple as you can get, at least you can finish it

+speed002

+- looks way better than speed001, there's a much better sense of place.
+- Mixed monster spawns leads to immediate infighting which ruins the combat feel
+- not enough health packs and weapons not given quickly enough or at all
+- no ssg yikes
+- not enough ammo for full clear and no berserk pack

+castle_of_doom

+- I always want to have an ssg right away, playing without it is pain.
+  - How do mappers make it feel less shit playing without the SSG?
+No tanky enemies until you get it?
+- first community project, speedmap
+- yellow skull, nothing changes when I pick it up but monsters should have been revealed while backtracking to the middle.
+Make things less boring
+- super slowly descending "secret" platforms are so painful.
+10 secrets per map was a requirement of the CP but these secrets are really shit
+- better but not great
+- we'll be revisiting this spoke design in ourobouros

+tomb_of_doom

+- funnest map, last section sucks

+jungle_fever

+-

+ourobouros

+-

+anox

+-

+auto

+-

+thereturn

+-